 Our Message is Simple: Marijuana is a Dangerous Drug

 Despite what you may have heard, marijuana is a harmful substance.
 Teens who use have lower grades, are less likely to graduate, and are more likely to be unemployed.
 Does that sound like the future we want for our kids?
 The Alliance for Marijuana Prevention (AMP) is focused on educating parents and teens about the effects of marijuana use.
-We are a collection of community leaders, law enforcement officials, parents, and educators who have banded together to make a positive impact on marijuana use in Muskegon County.
+We are a collection of community leaders, law enforcement officials, parents, and educators who have banded together to help educate youth and young adults on the risks of marijuana use.

 What are we Doing to Curb Marijuana Usage?

 Based on the research, marijuana prevention and recovery programs are setup to help current users and those at risk.
 The Alliance for Marijuana Prevention Coalition and Fresh Coast Alliance want to “Shatter the Myths” in your school.
 Hear the personal stories of people who have faced the untold consequences of drug use.
-What is “Shattering the Myths?”
-AMP has hosted “Shattering the Myths” at 5 different schools in Muskegon County.
-The presentations are hosted by DJ Hilson of the Muskegon County Prosecutors Office and features 3 recovery speakers who will share their personal stories of being involved with drugs.
-AMP Partners: Muskegon Parole Office, Sheriff’s Office, Muskegon County Prosecutor’s Office, Fresh Coast Alliance, Health Project, and Mercy Health Muskegon
+AMP has hosted “Shattering the Myths” at 8 different schools in Muskegon County.
+The presentations are hosted by DJ Hilson of the Muskegon County Prosecutors Office and features several recovery speakers who share their personal stories of being involved with drugs.
+Our AMP Partners are: Muskegon Parole Office, Sheriff’s Office, Muskegon County Prosecutor’s Office, Fresh Coast Alliance, Health Project, and Mercy Health Muskegon

 - Learn how to protect yourself and others